zaracooper/blog/content/posts/go-module-tidbits.md

 2. **GOPATH mode**: Takes this mode when `GO111MODULE` is `off` or on `auto` with a project not using modules.
 In this mode, the go command looks in the GOPATH and vendor directories for dependencies.

 ## 4. SemVer <a name="4-semver"></a>
 SemVer or in full **semantic versioning** is the main versioning system that Go modules use.
-A semantic version number takes the form `v major.minor.path` where:
+A semantic version number takes the form `v major.minor.patch` where:

 1. `major`: denotes API changes that make the current version backward-incompatible with the former version.
 2. `minor`: connotes the addition of backward-compatible features/functionalities to the version.
-3. `path`: denotes the addition of backward-compatible bug fixes.
+3. `patch`: denotes the addition of backward-compatible bug fixes.

 All Go modules should be versioned as above with the addition of the prefix `v` e.g. **`v2.4.3`**.